adelmemariani/chebi-roberta/README.md

 # ChEBI-BERT

-Pre-trained models will be saved in the 'saved_models' after running the pretraining Python files.
+Pre-trained models will be saved in the 'saved_models' folder after running the pretraining Python files.